Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Cats

 Samhain and Halloween have long been associated with cats, especially black cats.
 In Celtic mythology, cats were believed to have protective qualities and the ability to ward off evil spirits.
-Cats are able to travel between the physical and spiritual realms.
+Cats can also travel between the physical and spiritual realms.

 Spiders

-Spiders are associated with the weaving of fate and are keepers of ancient wisdom.
+Spiders are associated with the weaving of fate and are ancient wisdom keepers.
 Their intricate webs symbolize the interconnectedness of life and death, making them relevant to Samhain.

 Moths

-These creatures of the night are allies of the dark, representing secrecy, shadows, and transformation.
-Moths represent trusting in darkness; believe in your intuition even when things seem confusing, and there is no light to show you the way.
+Moths are creatures of the night and allies of the dark.
+They represent secrecy, shadows, and transformation.
+Trust yourself in darkness, even if you’re confused, and there’s no light to show you the way.

 Crows